[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Line M1 Line M3

 The first line of the Bucharest Metro opened in 1979 between Timpuri Noi and Semanatoarea (now Petrache Poenaru), in 1981 the eastern extension to Republica opened.
 Two years later, in 1983, also the western branch to Industriilor (now Preciziei) began operating.
 As part of a future circular line this line was extended to Crângasi (1984) and finally to Gara de Nord (North Station) in 1987.
-In 1990, Pantelimon station opened at the nearby depot.
+In 1991, Pantelimon station opened at the nearby depot.

 The third line was actually designed to become a circle line, but it was initially operated together with the first line.
 The section between Gara de Nord and Dristor was opened in 1989.
-Finally line M3 operated along the Eroilor - Industriilor (now Preciziei) branch whereas M1 serves the Republica branch and the northern circle.
+Finally line M3 operated along the Eroilor - Industriilor (now Preciziei) branch whereas M1 served the Republica branch and the northern circle.
 After long delays (construction had started in 1989), the eastern branch finally opened in November 2008, although it was initially operated as a shuttle between Nicolae Grigorescu 2 and Linia de Centura with two intermediate stations.
 Since 4 July 2009*, lines M1 and M3 have been sharing the section between Eroilor and Nicolae Grigorescu.

 M1+M3 = 44.7 km, 30 stations